TurkeyMcMac/anosmellya/README.md

 ### Statistics

-The `-print-stats` option enables statistics printed every tick.
+The `-print-stats` option enables statistics to be printed.
 Each tick, a JSON object is printed on a new line of standard output.
 The fields are as follows: